parisni/mimic-omop-guidelines/01-introduction.rst

 here OMOP in term of data merging (multicentric, observational, clinical) Finally we will discuss how OMOP can address the early warning system challenge.

+This work is evaluated through 3 axes: ETL, Analytics and Contribution.

 1. Vincent JL.
 Is the current management of severe sepsis and septic shock really evidence based?
 PLoS Med 2006; 3:e346